Parks & Nature

 Madeline Bertrand County Park

 Located on the east bank of the St Joseph River, this park offers visitors a variety of outdoor activities.
 An 18-hole Disc Golf Course, designed by the world's leading course architect, is contained within Bertrand's pine and hardwood forests.
-Each hole features a cement tee-off area, a pole target and tee sign that indicates hole number, distance from tee to hole, par and an illustrated overview of the hole.
+Each hole features a cement tee-off area, a pole target and tee sign that indicates hole number, distance from tee to hole, and par.
 Bring your plastic flying discs and enjoy the fun!

 Russ Forest and Newton's Woods County Park